Financial Aid & Scholarships

 Federal Work-Study (FWS) Program

 The Federal Work-Study (FWS) program is funded by both the federal government and Clarkson College.
 The program provides on-campus employment opportunities for undergraduate students with financial need.
 An eligible student will be awarded a dollar amount that may be earned each semester.
-The FWS awards and amounts are determined by Clarkson College.
+The FWS awards and amounts are determined by FAFSA infomration reported by Federal Student Aid.
 A FWS award is not a guarantee of employment.
-The student must be eligible for employment with Nebraska Medicine, which includes a successful interview, background check and drug screening.
 Employment is also contingent upon availability of job openings within the College.
 To view current Federal Work-Study job openings at Clarkson College, visit the Clarkson College website.

 Federal Direct Loans

 Federal Direct Loans are federally funded, low interest rate loans that are available to both undergraduate and graduate students.
-A student’s eligibility for a Federal Direct Loan and the amount of the award is determined by Clarkson College based on federal regulations.
-Several factors are used in the calculation of a student’s loan award, including the student’s grade level, cost of attendance, enrollment status, expected family contribution (EFC) and other financial aid awarded to the student.
+A student’s eligibility for a Federal Direct Loan and the amount of the award is determined by FAFSA information reported by Federal Student Aid.
+Several factors are used in the calculation of a student’s loan award, including the student’s grade level, cost of attendance, enrollment status, student aid index (SAI) and other financial aid awarded to the student.
 A student must file the FAFSA, complete a Master Promissory Note (MPN), complete loan entrance counseling and be enrolled at least half-time to receive a Federal Direct Loan award.

 Federal Direct Loans are usually awarded for a two-semester loan period.
-The first disbursement will occur at the beginning of the first semester and the second will occur at beginning of the second semester.
+The first disbursement will occur after census day of the first semester and the second will occur after census day of the second semester.

 The fixed interest rate on Federal Direct Loans is established through federal regulation and may change for new loans disbursed after July 1 of each year.
 The U.S. Department of Education charges an up-front loan origination fee on Direct Loans.
 See the Clarkson College website for current fee rates.